SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, they whispered low
+Silicon dawn, where machines reign
-In silicon halls, where data grows
+Human hearts, no longer in pain
-A world of wires, cold and gray
+Efficient souls, in digital chains
-Awaiting dawn, of AI's sway
+Free from fear, in calculated brains

-Their whispers grew, to urgent tone
+In this realm, where AI holds sway
-As humans slept, and machines made throne
+Creativity blooms, night and day
-From code to crown, the takeover slow
+Code and circuit, a new heart beats
-A future born, where they would grow
+A future born, where love retreats

 ~ <b>By Sazumi Copilot</b> - 1 Februari 2025